michaelaliotti/michaelaliotti.github.io/_posts/2019-07-08-your-least-favorite-person.md

 ---
 layout: post
-title: Your Least Favorite Person
+title: Your least favorite person
 ---

 It's been said that we should surround ourselves with the kind of people we want to be.